ravendb/bootcamp/src/Unit-1/lesson4/README.md

 or a set of documents, passing the document(s) id(s) as parameters.
 The result will be a object representing the document or `null` if document does not exists.

-A document is loaded only once in a section.
+A document is loaded only once in a session.
 Even though we call the `Load` method twice passing the same document id, only a single remote call to the server will be made.
 Whenever a document is loaded, it is added to a internal dictionary managed by the session.

-### Exercise: Confirming that a document is loaded only once in a section
+### Exercise: Confirming that a document is loaded only once in a session

 This exercise picks up right where previous one, in the previous lesson, left off.